-File Description Documents Number of students achieving on an average 70% or more in internal assessment activities during t View File Record of student-wise / programme-wise / semester- wise internal assessment of students during the year View File Any other relevant information No File Uploaded communication skills, teaching skills, ICT skills, and content knowledge.
+File Description Documents Number of students achieving on an average 70% or more in internal assessment activities during t View File Record of student-wise / programme-wise / semester- wise internal assessment of students during the year View File Any other relevant information No File Uploaded areas of improvement and provide necessary support to align their performance with their peers.
+The assessments focus on communication skills, teaching skills, ICT skills, and content knowledge.